upbound/xgql/.github/ISSUE_TEMPLATE/bug_report.md

 -->

 ### What environment did it happen in?
-Crossplane version:
+xgql version:

 <!--
-Include at least the version or commit of Crossplane you were running.
+Include at least the version or commit of xgql you were running.
 Consider also including your:

 * Cloud provider or hardware configuration